Create and upload your Docker image

 docker run -ti ubuntu

 To pull an image from DOCKER-REGISTRY-NAME, enter the repository that the image is stored in, followed by the image tag (if any), separated by a colon.
-The full repository path has the format <<docker-registry-address>>/<username>/<repository_name>[:tag]
+The full repository path has the format DOCKER-REGISTRY-ADDRESS/<username>/<repository_name>[:tag].
+For example, if the user rfranklin wanted to open the image tagged 1.3 from her picard repository, she would enter

-docker run -ti <<docker-registry-address>>/rfranklin/picard:1.3
+docker run -ti DOCKER-REGISTRY-ADDRESS/rfranklin/picard:1.3

 Install your tool inside a Docker container